A note on the involutive invariants of certain pretzel knots: Involutive invariants of pretzel knots

 Before moving on, we also calculate the number $n(K)$ associated to the negative staircase summand of the complex.
-If $m \equiv n \parmod{4}$, then $u$ is even, and the total lengths of the vertical arrows in the top half of the complex is equal to $\frac{u}{2}+1$, so we have
+If $m \equiv n \parmod{4}$, then $g$ is odd and $u$ is even, and the total lengths of the vertical arrows in the top half of the complex is equal to $\frac{u}{2}+1$, so we have

 Conversely if $m \not\equiv n \parmod{4}$, then $u$ is odd, and the total lengths of the vertical arrows in the top half of the complex is $\frac{u+1}{2}+1$, so we have